Information for Students

-Courage to Care inspires visitors to realise that they, as individuals, can make a difference.
+Courage to Care inspires children and adults to realise that they, as individuals, can make a difference.
 Using World War II and the Holocaust as an example, the program demonstrates the impact of prejudice and discrimination and empowers participants to stand up and take positive action in the face of injustice today.

 Courage to Care offers in-class and exhibition programs.
 The program provides a holistic experience for students in Years 5-12 through the following interactive components: